|Funding for:||UK Students, EU Students|

 The algorithms targeted for analysis will be selected from one or more of the following groups:

 Studentship and eligibility

 The studentship starting in 2019/20 covers:

-Applicants should state “Cryptanalysis of Lightweight Symmetric-key Algorithms” and the research supervisor (Dr. Vesselin Velichkov) in their application and Research Proposal document.
+Applicants should state “Cryptanalysis of Lightweight Symmetric-key Algorithms” in their Research Proposal document and note the research supervisor (Dr. Vesselin Velichkov) in their application.

-Applications should be submitted by 26 July 2019, although complete applications received by 29 July 2019 will receive full consideration; after that date applications will be considered until the position is filled.
-The anticipated start date is 09 September 2019 but later start dates can be considered.
+Applications are open and will remain so until the position is filled.
+The anticipated start date is 01 October 2019 but later start dates can be considered.

 Applicants must submit:

 Only complete applications will progress forward to the academic selection stage.

 For informal enquiries contact Dr. Vesselin Velichkov.